-64 65 BE IT FURTHER RESOLVED, the Dane County Board of Supervisors authorizes the appropriation of \$50,000 from Dane County's allocation from the American Rescue Plan Act 66 (ARPA) to the Department of Human Services - Housing Access and Affordability Division (DHS-67 68 HAA) to establish a Housing Security Defense Program for the remainder of 2021, and supports 69 inclusion of \$150,000 in each of the 2022, 2023, and 2024 budgets.
-70
+BE IT FURTHER RESOLVED, the Dane County Board of Supervisors authorizes the appropriation of \$50,000 from Dane County's allocation from the American Rescue Plan Act (ARPA) to the Department of Human Services - Housing Access and Affordability Division (DHS-HAA) to establish a Housing Security Defense Program for the remainder of 2021, and supports inclusion of \$150,000 in each of the 2022, 2023, and 2024 budgets.

-71 BE IT FURTHER RESOLVED, the Dane County Board of Supervisors hereby authorizes the 72 Department of Human Services - Housing Access and Affordability Division to develop and 73 administer a service contract for an amount up to \$50,000 for the remainder of 2021-with Legal 74 Action of Wisconsin - Dane County Eviction and Foreclosure Defense Project with The Tenant 75 Resource Center to provide funding to organizations that provide legal counsel and representation for individuals in Dane County experiencing eviction and foreclosure, with the intention of 76 77 renewing the contracts for 2022, 2023, and 2024 using ARPA funds, which will be appropriated 78 at a later date.
+BE IT FURTHER RESOLVED, the Dane County Board of Supervisors hereby authorizes the Department of Human Services - Housing Access and Affordability Division to develop and administer a service contracts for an amount up to \$50,000 for the remainder of 2021 with Legal Action of Wisconsin - Dane County Eviction and Foreclosure Defense Project, with the intention of renewing the contract for 2022, 2023, and 2024 using ARPA funds, which will be appropriated at a later date.

-80 BE IT FINALLY RESOLVED that DHS-HAA provide quarterly reports to the Health and

-81 Human Needs Committee regarding contract performance and outcomes.
-BE IT
+BE IT FINALLY RESOLVED that DHS-HAA provide quarterly reports to the Health and Human Needs Committee regarding contract performance and outcomes.